OpenEnergyDashboard/DesignDocs/unitVaryTime/conversionsVaryTime.md

 - The DB will need further changes to make time-varying conversions work for all graphics.
 - A UI will be needed to allow admins to enter time-varying conversions.
 - The analysis of the conversions to create the compressed conversions (cik) used by the database will need substantial changes.
 This will involve JS code and DB changes to store the new information.
+- New test cases for time-varying conversion will be needed.

 Each of these steps is elaborated on in sections below.